The Rocky Mountain Section PGA Foundation

 In conjunction with the LPGA Teaching and Club Professional Division, the Rocky Mountain Section PGA Foundation administers a LPGA/USGA Girls Golf Club program in the city of Boise, Idaho.
 The Club is a developmental junior golf program that encourages girls ages 7-17 to learn to play golf, build friendships and sample competition in a non-threatening environment.
 Nearly 100 girls participate each year and the success of the program has the Foundation beginning to explore the opportunity to create additional Clubs in other communities within the region.

 The Golf Access Program was created in an effort to provide youngsters with the opportunity to enjoy the game regardless of financial status.
 Through the Golf Access Program, juniors receive complimentary practice balls and rounds of golf at participating Rocky Mountain Section PGA golf courses by presenting a Golf Access coupon.
 The Rocky Mountain Section PGA Foundation issues Golf Access coupons to schools, youth organizations and golf courses for distribution, as well as through its office in Boise, Idaho.

 The Rocky Mountain Section PGA Foundation provides affordable, competitive and fun events in which young men and women have the opportunity to test their skills and learn sportsmanship.
-Consisting of 36-hole championships and pro-junior events, the Foundation’s golf competitions have nearly 500 participants annually.
+Consisting of 36-hole championships, the Foundation’s golf competitions have nearly 500 participants annually.
 It is our goal to provide the premier competitive junior golf program in the region and to conduct first-class competitions.